reshalfahsi/simple-face-recognition-project/python/README.md

 # Simple Face Recognition Project in Python

 The face recognition system implemented in Python within the GUI.
-TThe GUI is equipped with various features.
+The GUI is equipped with various features.
 You can capture an image or record a video during the video stream live from the webcam.

 ![alt text](resources/img/demo.gif)